-Recommend Library JPA Operations Committee accept the report and direct staff to move forward with development of the FY 2021-22 Budget.
+Recommend Library JPA Governing Board accept the report and direct staff to move forward with development of the FY 2021-22 Budget.
+Operations Committee members present at the February 2, 2021, meeting concurred with this recommendation.

 Attachment

 FY 2020-21 Invoices and Contracts Over \$50,000